 What this means is that the company generates just enough returns on invested capital.
 There is no excess earnings to justify business goodwill, at least not from the economic perspective.

 In some cases, your excess earnings can turn out to be negative.
 The implication is that the company fails to create sufficient earnings to cover the required return the investors expect, given the business risk represented by the fair rate of return.
 Never mind business goodwill in this case!

 Some business appraisers prefer to limit the capitalization rate so as to bound the value of business goodwill to a reasonable number.
 For example, the appraiser may feel that some key business assets are prone to rapid obsolescence.
 This could require their early replacement to continue producing high earnings.

 Let’s say the appraiser feels that the intellectual property will become obsolete in three years.
 It may prompt the selection of the excess earnings capitalization rate in the range of 33.3% or thereabouts.
 The appraiser in fact limits the excess earnings capitalization to no more than three years’ worth.

 The capitalized excess earnings method straddles the asset and income approaches.
-Carefully assessing the values of business tangible assets and current liabilities is essential in order to ensure your valuation results make sense.
+Carefully assess the values of business tangible assets and current liabilities.
+This will help you ensure your valuation results make sense.